 So… Andrew hasn’t actually watched the video.
 The video he already asserted had “mistakes” and requires “more accurate” follow-up content.
 So, presumably, the only information he’s going on here is that someone told him they didn’t like it, and he didn’t bother checking.
 Maybe he doesn’t even know what parts of the video he doesn’t like?
 It’s worth noting that Andrew’s friends who he would have heard from here are the people who wanted to be consulted… who are the same people who bashed the video as being a “hit piece” before it even came out.
 Who are Aysha.
 Did Cindy bother to watch the video before blasting out angry legal threats, I wonder?
 Or did she just hear from someone who heard from someone that they didn’t vibe with it?

 There’s also “I have no issue at all with any reporting in the past or future which is unflattering to Homestuck or the historical events surrounding it”, which is another one of those obviously false statements Andy is just hoping you don’t think about, I guess.
-Keep that one in mind, though, when you think about how he reacted to literally everyone in this story who criticised him.
+Keep that one in mind, though, when you think about how he reacted to literally everyone in this story who criticized him.

 (Starting at 37:41 in the video)